 Dubuque Craft Beer Events

 If you like craft beer, there are a couple of events that happen in Dubuque throughout the year.
 The largest being the Dubuque on Ice Brewfest which is held annually in February at the Mystique Community Ice Arena.
-General admission tickets are $35 and there are a wide range of vendors offering samples of beer, wine, cider, coffee, cheese and meats.
+General admission tickets are $35.
+There are a wide range of vendors offering samples of beer, wine, cider, coffee, cheese and meats.
 It’s put on by Potosi Brewery just across the state border in Wisconsin.

 Another slightly smaller event is the Dubuque Oktoberfest held at the A.Y.
 McDonald Park annually in September.
 ‘Bier tasting’ tickets are $25 in advance.